ch-stark/blog1506/acm/README2.md

 	  name: pg-2-postgresql-ha-postgresql-headless
 	  namespace: database

 Next we need to set the environment variables of each PostgreSQL server to use these global service names.
 This requires that we first define a common list of values that can be shared between clusters as they will need to know each other's identities and settings.
-This information must be staged on the hub (preferably using a policy that executes on the hub) so that downstream polices that configure PostgreSQL on a managed cluster can reference this information using the hub template construct as shown below.
+This information must be staged on the hub (preferably using a policy that executes on the hub) so that downstream policies that configure PostgreSQL on a managed cluster can reference this information using the hub template construct as shown below.

 	apiVersion: v1
 	kind: ConfigMap